 the shell condition of snow crabs or crustaceans in general.

 Durometers, used in industry to measure the hardness of elastomeric materials (rubber, plastic, etc.), have

-2

 been employed to assess the hardness of crab shells [3].

 However, standard durometers are not suitable for measuring the hardness of snow crab shells, as their pointed penetrator is too sharp and pierces the shells [4].

+Ultrasound :

-Sutherland et al [5] used ultrasound imaging to visualize the growth of the new
+In the aquaculture context, Sutherland et al [5] used ultrasound imaging to visualize the growth of the new

 branchiostegal plate just below the exoskeleton of tropical rock lobster.
 The authors